pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 _Spoiler dropdown/blackout_

-_Misc tips: sort hashmap > read to obj or add/remove keys, _

-_Misc tip (if missing) -- draw pictures, don't think in your head.
-Draw up some different test inputs and solve them by hand_

-_Misc tip -- rearrange variables to make things easier.
-For example, make sure var1 always starts to the left of var2, etc. -- if(var1.x > var2.x, foo(var2, var1)_

-_Misc tip -- check data structures are not empty before peek/poll_

 _Check and sort problem solving section -- see Problem Solving doc to see if anything is missing from this section_